Codecademy/docs/content/open-source/concepts/node-js/node-js.md

 ## How to Use Node

-This video will shows how to download and install Node.
+This video shows how to download and install Node.

 <video width="100%" height="100%" controls onloadstart="this.volume=0.15">
    <source src="https://content.codecademy.com/articles/nodejs/nodejs.mp4" type="video/mp4">